-Particular highlights from the past include Handel’s Israel in Egypt, Haydn’s Creation, Mozart’s Requiem, Bach’s Magnificat and St John Passion, and Rachmaninov’s Vespers.
+Particular highlights from the past include Haydn’s Creation, Mozart’s Requiem, Bach’s Magnificat and St John Passion, and Rachmaninov’s Vespers.
 As a small choir we look to perform works with reduced instrumental forces, and in recent years we have performed a number of Handel Chandos Anthems, Purcell Verse and Symphony anthems and early Mozart and Haydn Masses, with a significant number of choir members sharing solo duties.
-Concerts are held regularly, in churches and cathedrals in Portsmouth and the surrounding district.
+Concerts are held regularly in churches and cathedrals in Portsmouth and the surrounding district.
 The choir has also participated in the BBC’s ‘Sunday Half-Hour’, and performed live on local radio.

 More recent concerts have included performances of music by Haydn (Salve Regina in E and Insanae et vanae curae) and Mozart (Ave Verum, Litaniae Lauretanae, Sancta Maria and Missa Brevis in D); choral works by Gerald Finzi and Zoltán Kodály; Saint-Saëns’ Christmas Oratorio and Britten’s Ceremony of Carols, with strings and harp; Haydn’s Seven Last Words and Hummel’s Mass in B flat.
 Handel’s Birthday Ode for Queen Anne and Vivaldi’s Gloria, Beatus Vir and Dixit Dominus were sung at a packed Waterlooville Music Festival concert in June 2017, and we repeated the programme a month later in Ryde.